-- 1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 3.4 hectares of land at Site A, which is located on the southern side of Lower Rainham Road, Lower Rainham to the north east of Gillingham.
-The survey was carried out in May 1996. - 2.
-The survey was commissioned by the Ministry of Agriculture, Fisheries and Food (MAFF) from its Land Use Planning Unit in Reading in connection with the Medway Towns Local Plan.
+1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 0.4 ha of land at Site B, which is located on the southern side of Lower Rainham Road, Lower Rainham to the north east of Gillingham.
+The survey was carried out in May 1996.

+2. The survey was commissioned by the Ministry of Agriculture, Fisheries and Food (MAFF) from its Land Use Planning Unit in Reading in connection with the Medway Towns Local Plan.
 This survey supersedes previous ALC surveys on this land.
-It is understood that the whole site area has been worked for brickearth in the past. - 3.
-The work was carried out under sub-contracting arrangements by NA Duncan & Associates and was supervised by members of the Resource Planning Team in the Guildford Statutory Group of ADAS.
+It is understood that the whole area has been worked for brickearth in the past.

+3. The work was carried out under sub-contracting arrangements by NA Duncan & Associates and was supervised by members of the Resource Planning Team in the Guildford Statutory Group of ADAS.
 The land has been graded in accordance with the published MAFF ALC guidelines and criteria (MAFF, 1988).
-A description of the ALC grades and subgrades is given in Appendix I. - 4.
-At the time of survey the whole site was uncropped, supporting volunteer potatoes, weeds and couch grass.
+A description of the ALC grades and subgrades is given in Appendix I.

+4. At the time of survey the whole site was in permanent grass, being grazed by a single bullock.